TeodorTodorovT/ecommerce-product-listing-page/README.md

 Several challenges were encountered during the development of this project:

 1. **Mock API Integration:** Integrating and working with a mock API to fetch and display product data posed initial challenges in terms of data handling and synchronization.
+Also, I had to change APIs midway as the original API stopped working.

 2. **Responsive Design:** Ensuring a seamless and visually appealing experience across various devices and screen sizes required careful consideration and testing.